Cherantha de Silva: 2023 NCAA Men's Division III Swimming and Diving Championships

 De Silva became a 2XNCAA national champion and was bestowed 5XAll American titles at this competition.
 He competed in the 100y butterfly, 100y freestyle, and 50y freestyle where he swam best times in all of them going 46.95, 43,84, and 19.83 (and 19.33 off a relay start) seconds respectively.
 Notably, he missed qualifying for the A final in his 100 free and 50 free; thus, those times came from the B final with resultant 9th place finishes.
 These efforts helped Kenyon to a second place finish behind the back to back national champions, Emory University.

 Filmography

-De Silva had the honor to be a part of the so-called world's first swimmer's movie.
-Named "Lane zero-The Lane of Dreams" showcases his and his team member's preparation for the 2016 Rio Olympics.
-Notably, this movie is not the first to be about swimmers or the sport of swimming.
+Lane 0 - The Lane of Dreams

-The director of this award-winning documentary named Manuel Tera describes the documentary like this "A feature-length documentary about the struggle of a group of swimmers from developing nations trying to qualify for the Olympic Games for the first time.
+De Silva was featured in a documentary entitled "Lane 0 - The Lane of Dreams" documenting him and his team member's preparation for the 2016 Rio Olympics.
+The director, Manuel Tera, describes the documentary as "A feature-length documentary about the struggle of a group of swimmers from developing nations trying to qualify for the Olympic Games for the first time.
 A story about pursuing your dreams and overcoming adversity."

-The Documentary has been nominated at the sports film festival in Italy and it was able to secure an award for "The Best Sound".
-At present, the documentary has been sold to North and South America as well as a few countries in Europe.
+The Documentary was nominated at the sports film festival in Italy and earned the "Golden Paladin" award.

 Cherantha De Silva with his 7Xmedals at the 2016 South Asian Games.